medavox/MuTime/README.md

     // ...
     compile 'com.github.medavox.mutime:library-extension-rx:<release-version>'

-    // or if you want the vanilla version of Truetime: compile 'com.github.medavox.mutime:library:<release-version>' }
+    // or if you want the vanilla, SNTP-only version of Mutime: compile 'com.github.medavox.mutime:library:<release-version>' }
 ```